 Develop tools and guidance to identify human trafficking among migrants and refugees.
 Specials tools and guidance are needed to identify trafficked migrants/refugees in the context of mass movements.
 Signals and indicators of human trafficking will need to be adapted to how trafficking manifests and can be recognized in a situation of mass movement of migrants/refugees.
 Different forms of human trafficking are also likely to manifest themselves and frontline responders should be equipped to recognize and respond to these emergent and evolving forms of human trafficking.

 Build the capacity of humanitarian responders to identify and assist victims of trafficking.
 Humanitarian actors (from national governments, civil society as well as the international community) lack knowledge of and skills to identify and assist trafficked migrants/refugees.
 Frontline responders in crises should be trained in how to identify presumed trafficking victims among migrants and refugees and how to refer them for formal identification and protection.
-Humanitarian frontline responders should also be trained in tools that are specific and tailored to identification of trafficking victims in the context of the mass movement of migrants and refugees.
+Humanitarian frontline responders should also be trained in tools that are tailored to identification of trafficking victims in the context of the mass movement of migrants and refugees.

 Ensure sufficient capacity and procedures for formal identification of trafficking victims.
 With a dramatic increase in the numbers of individuals with a known heightened risk to being or having been trafficked, the existing infrastructure for formal identification (and thus the individuals’ access to rights and services) may be insufficient.
 When this population is also fast moving, the response and processing time should be continuously assessed and improved as necessary.